rust-lang/book/src/ch16-01-threads.md

 Listing 16-3 because Rust was being conservative and only borrowing `v` for the thread, which meant the main thread could theoretically invalidate the spawned thread’s reference.
-By telling Rust to move ownership of `v` to the spawned thread, we’re guaranteeing Rust that the main thread won’t use `v` anymore.
+By telling Rust to move ownership of `v` to the spawned thread, we’re guaranteeing to Rust that the main thread won’t use `v` anymore.
 If we change Listing 16-4 in the same way, we’re then violating the ownership rules when we try to use `v` in the main thread.
 The `move` keyword overrides Rust’s conservative default of borrowing; it doesn’t let us violate the